CShorten/my-swe-education/design_patterns/hexagonal_architecture/readme.md

 ## Misc.
 Nuggets

 Driving (primary) adapters drive the application — like REST controllers or CLI handlers.
 Driven (secondary) adapters are driven BY the application — like database or messaging clients.

+For example, a Postgres repository is driven by the core — the application calls it to persist data.
+REST controllers, gRPC handlers, and CLI handlers all drive the application.